 Types Of Hypnosis

-Clinical Hypnotherapy is the most commonly recognized type of hypnosis and is used in a therapeutic context to help people overcome a variety of issues, including anxiety, depression, phobias, addiction and more.
+Clinical Hypnotherapy is the commonest type of hypnosis.
+It is used as a treatment method to help people manage their issues, i.e. anxiety, depression, phobias, addiction, etc.

 Clinical Hypnotherapy is an established complementary therapy with an excellent track record.
 A number of medical university hospitals now offer an overview of clinical hypnotherapy as a Selective Study Unit.